Trenton-Serpas/Tserpas-project1/README.md

 It then combines the views from each country and discards any pieces with less than 100 views

+This layer of the project gives the top 10 of the resulting page counts in order

 ## Technologies Used

 * Hive